-During the discharge, a sample must always be taken in order to check whether this requirement is satisfied.
-If it cannot be satisfied, one must contact HESQ about the further measures to be taken.
+During the discharge, a sample must always be taken in order to check whether this sample complies with the required criteria.
+If this sample does not comply with the required criteria, one must contact HESQ about the further measures to be taken.